microbrewerGM/Threat-Oracle/README.md

 - **Graph Data Structure**: Represent the application and data flows as a graph.
 - **Visualization**: Visualize the digital twin using Neo4j's Bloom.
 - **Threat and Risk Analysis**: Match the graph twin to custom risk and threat rules or CWE data to discover vulnerabilities.

+## Project Goals and Objectives

+### Goals

+1. **Comprehensive Threat Modeling**: Provide a robust platform for developers and infrastructure engineers to conduct thorough threat modeling of applications, CI/CD pipelines, and runtime environments.
+2. **Digital Twin Creation**: Enable the creation of digital twins of applications and infrastructure to visualize data flows and interactions using a graph data structure.
+3. **Visualization with Neo4j Bloom**: Utilize Neo4j's Bloom for intuitive and detailed visualization of the digital twin, aiding in better understanding and analysis.
+4. **Risk and Threat Identification**: Facilitate the identification of risks and threats by matching the digital twin with custom risk and threat rules, as well as CWE data.

+### Objectives

+1. **Develop a Base Application Structure**: Establish a solid foundation for the project, including directory structures, initial files, and setup scripts.
+2. **Define a Digital Twin Properties Schema**: Create a comprehensive schema that accurately represents the properties and relationships within the digital twin.
+3. **Ensure Database Connectivity**: Implement robust database connectivity with Neo4j to support efficient data storage and retrieval.
+4. **Integrate Graph Visualization**: Develop tools and examples for visualizing the digital twin using Neo4j Bloom, ensuring clarity and usability.
+5. **Implement Threat and Risk Analysis**: Develop mechanisms to analyze the digital twin against custom rules and CWE data, providing actionable insights into potential vulnerabilities.
+6. **Continuous Improvement**: Regularly update the platform with new features, performance enhancements, and security improvements based on community feedback and emerging threats.

+By achieving these goals and objectives, Threat Oracle aims to be a valuable tool in the arsenal of developers and infrastructure engineers, helping them to proactively identify and mitigate security risks in their applications and environments.

 ## Getting Started